 Winter officially starts on December 21st in much of the Northern Hemisphere.
 For many of us, the season brings a few challenges and dangers.
 When we plan for hazardous winter weather, it’s important to keep our whole families in mind, including our cats!

-Some areas of the country have already seen snow storms and blizzard conditions.
+Some areas of the country have already seen snow storms and wintery conditions.
 These winter storms can be spell disaster for humans and pets alike.
 We still have a lot of winter weather ahead of us!

 Here are a few tips on how to prepare and keep your cats — and feral cats — safe during winter storms.